chris-ypj/ai-suggestion-items-to-buy/README.md

 ├── airouter.py            # FastAPI router for data and prediction
 ├── start.sh                # start server locally
 ├── requirement.txt        # dependencies
-├── dockerfile             # you can use this to create docker image └── README.md              # This documentation file
+├── deploy-aisuggestion.sh  #you can use this file to deploy automatically with docker and any platform ├── dockerfile             # you can use this to create docker image └── README.md              # This documentation file
 ```